FAQs

 Why are records missing from my Campaign Monitor segments?

-Forgive the long detailed answer but updating data in Campaign Monitor is quite complex and there are few ways to do it.
 Segments are based upon custom fields contained in your Campaign Monitor subscriber lists.
-A subscriber record in Campaign Monitor will need to have a value that matches the segment criteria.
-If records are missing from your segment there are a few easy checks you can do in the order below:
+A subscriber record in Campaign Monitor will need to have a value that matches the segment criteria to be in the segment.

 Campaign Monitor

-1. If the custom field in Campaign Monitor is a picklist ensure the values are exactly the same as those in Salesforce.
+- If the custom field in Campaign Monitor is a picklist ensure the values are exactly the same as those in Salesforce.

-2. Find a subscriber that should be in the segment but is not.
+- Find a subscriber that should be in the segment but is not.

-3. Check the subscriber to see if they are active on the list, records that are not active will not be updated.
+- Check the subscriber to see if they are active on the list, records that are not active will not be updated.

 If you are happy the points above are correct and the problem lies in Salesforce please copy the email address.

-Import Wizard
+Import/data check- Import Wizard

-1. The record you are looking for is included in the source.
+- The record you are looking for is included in the source.

-2. The field you are segmenting upon is included in the source.
+- The field you are segmenting upon is included in the source.

-3. On the import wizard mapping screen, the field is mapped.
+- On the import wizard mapping screen, the field is mapped.

-4. The import has run recently and successfully.
+- The import has run recently and successfully.

-Field Mappings
+Data check- Field Mappings

-If a person is active on a subscriber list that has field mappings setup when the Salesforce record is edited it will fire a trigger to update Campaign Monitor.
+If a person is active on a subscriber list that has field mappings setup (SF>CM) when the Salesforce record is edited it will fire a trigger to update Campaign Monitor.
 Check to see that:

-1. Field mappings have been set up on the subscriber list
+- Field mappings have been set up on the subscriber list

-2. The field the segment is based upon is mapped in the direction of Campaign Monitor to Salesforce
+- The field the segment is based upon is mapped in the direction of Campaign Monitor to Salesforce

 To test field mappings you have two choices:

-1. While on the field mappings click the Retrospective Sync button.
+- While on the field mappings click the Retrospective Sync button.
 This will kick off a process to update all records that are active in the subscriber list.
 Once the process has run check to see if the record has been updated in Campaign Monitor.

-2. Go to the person contact or lead record in Salesforce and click edit, without making changes click save.
+- Go to the person contact or lead record in Salesforce and click edit, without making changes click save.
 This will fire our trigger and attempt to update the data in Campaign Monitor.

-1. Create a Salesforce report that contains the fields you are using in-field mappings.
+- Create a Salesforce report that contains the fields you are using in-field mappings.

-2. Filter that reports so that it only includes records that were last modified today.
+- Filter that reports so that it only includes records that were last modified today.

-3. When you set up the scheduling of the import wizard choose to have, it runs every hour of every day.
+- When you set up the scheduling of the import wizard choose to have, it runs every hour of every day.

-By using this approach should the field mapping not work the import wizard will keep Salesforce and Campaign Monitor in sync.
+By using this approach, should the field mapping not work, the import wizard will keep Salesforce and Campaign Monitor in sync.
 Filtering on records only modified today makes the import very efficient, which is better for your overall Salesforce Org performance.

 If you have run through the checks above and ruled out all of the points above there might be another issue, particularly to your Salesforce org.
 If you can please provide all of the following (please do not send Campaign Monitor web links as we cannot open them) we can try to diagnose with our developer logs:

-1. The email address you have been working with.
+- The email address you have been working with.

-2. The field is not updating.
+- The field is not updating.

-3. The name of the subscriber list.
+- The name of the subscriber list.

-4. The name of the segment.
+- The name of the segment.

-5. Grant Login Access (steps below)
+- Grant Login Access (steps below)

 Grant Login Access